8 Ways to create a student-centred classroom

-By increasing student agency in your classroom management strategies, you can increase student motivation to participate in your classroom in a positive and safe manner.
+Promoting student agency can increase student motivation to participate in your classroom in a positive and safe manner.

 Sometimes, the school rules we keep telling our students to follow can be ambiguous and lead to problems in the classroom.
 Negotiating a set of rules and expected behaviour with your students can increase learner engagement and accountability.

-Giving your students a say when setting behavioural expectations is beneficial because it helps to:
+Giving your students a say when setting behavioural expectations will:

 - Empower them